Where should you travel in 2025?

 Fjaðrárgljúfur is a luscious green serpentine canyon that continues on for 2 km with a picturesque waterfall at the end.
 You can hike up the side of the canyon and the views get better along the way.
 Just please don’t hop around like Bieber, because it’s a long way down.

-Continuing east on Ring Road towards Skaftafell, take a left at Road No. 206, Holtsvegur.
-It is about 3 km on the gravel road to reach the parking lot.
-The unpaved road can be accessed by any type of car in the summer months, but it is recommended to have a 4×4 car if attempting this in wintertime.
+How to get there: The unpaved road to access the parking lot can be accessed by any type of car in the summer months, but it is recommended to have a 4×4 car if attempting this in wintertime.

 There is a marked trail from the parking lot that continues along the rim of the canyon for about 2 miles, out and back.
 The hike is easy with little elevation gain and many different viewpoints along the way.
 Allow about 1.5 hours to do this hike and stop for plenty of photo ops!